 - How to stop – using feet and brakes

 - Walking, running and jumping on the bike

 We are delivering balanceability courses in schools with training delivered by fully qualified instructors.
-Training ideally consists of 6 x 45 min sessions with groups of up to 15 children.
-There is flexibility in this though and we can deliver sessions of 30 mins if necessary to fit with school timetables and class sizes.
+Training ideally consists of 6 x 30 min sessions with groups of up to 15 children.
 All of the equipment is provided and training is delivered outside on the school playground.